-HCD has determined that the proposed amendments to the 2019 CCR, title 24, CEBC, part 10, are neither ambiguous nor vague, either in whole or in part.
+HCD has determined that the adoption by reference of the 2021 IEBC with amendments into the 2022 CEBC, CCR, Title 24, Part 10, is neither ambiguous nor vague, either in whole or in part.
 The language of the California amendments was developed, reviewed, and edited to avoid ambiguity or vagueness.